Teeba-Obaid/SQL/README.md

 ### 4. Generate Visuals
 Refer to scripts or manual steps in the `Visuals` directory to create visual representations of the results using tools like R, Python, or Excel.

+## License
+This project is made available under the Apache 2.0 License - see the LICENSE.md file for details.